RunLLM/gitbook/operators/specifying-a-requirements.txt.md

 # Specifying a requirements.txt

 The simplest way to specify a `requirements.txt` is to create one in the directory where you're running the Aqueduct SDK.
 When Aqueduct detects that a `requirements.txt` is present, it will automatically use this file to determine the requirements.

-If neither `requirements.txt` file nor function specific requirements are specified, `MissingRequirementsError` exception would be raised.
+If neither `requirements.txt` file nor function specific requirements are specified, `MissingRequirementsError` will be raised.

 ## Using Function-Specific Requirements